WissamAntoun/CamemBERTa/README.md

 The repos contains the code for training CamemBERTa, a French language model based on DeBERTa V3, a DeBerta V2 with ELECTRA style pretraining, with gradient-disentangled embedding sharing (GDES) added between the generator and discriminator.
 This the first publicly available implementation of DeBERTa V3, and the first publicly DeBERTaV3 model outside of the original [Microsoft release](https://github.com/microsoft/DeBERTa) .

+## Gradient-Disentangled Embedding Sharing (GDES)

+To disentagle the gradients of the shared embedding between the generator and discriminator, the authors make use of an another embedding layer that is not shared between the generator and discriminator.
+This layers is initialized to zero and added to a copy of the generator embedding matrix with diabled gradients, and should encode the difference between the generator embedding and the discriminator embedding, in order to stop the tug-of-war between the two models in the ELECTRA objective.
+When training ends, the final embedding matrix of the discriminator is the sum of the generator embedding matrix and the disentangled embedding matrix.

+I hope that the code in the `TFDebertaV3Embeddings` class is clear enough to understand what is going on.

 ## Pretraining Setup